Trail cameras have made tracking movements of games a no-brainer for the hunters. It’s an essential gear of hunters for scouting.

 The ultralight 0.2 seconds trigger speed doesn’t miss any action in its way, whether it’s day or night.
 It has excellent night vision.

 The 45 advanced infrared LEDs click unparalleled black and white images at night.
-The advanced infrared rays emit invisible IR doesn’t disturb animals and ensures clear images at night.
+The advanced infrared rays emit invisible IR doesn’t disturb animals and ensure clear images at night.

 The user can store the best-quality pictures in the 32 GB SD card included with the trail camera.
 The maximum capacity is 512 GB.